Training in CPR and first aid

-At least two people within each workplace (department or equivalent) at the University are to be trained in first aid.
-The Occupational Health Service provides training in CPR and first aid, as well as refresher training which is to be conducted every year.
+The Occupational Health Service provides training in CPR and first aid, as well as refresher training.

 In the event of a sudden cardiac arrest, time is crucial.
-Once you have called 112, it can take up to 20 minutes before an ambulance is on site.
+Once you have called 112, it can take several minutes before an ambulance is on site.
 Therefore, it is always important to call and immediately begin performing CPR.